Xilinx/xup_compute_acceleration/docs/Vitis_intro-2.md

 ### Host profiling

 1. In order to see host events, enable OpenCL trace again for a HW emulation run.
-In the *Assistant* view, right click on **vadd\_system**  select **Run > Run configurations...**.
+In the *Assistant* view, right click on **vadd\_system**  select **Run > Run Configurations...**.
 Notice a new configuration is created for the HW emulation

 1. In the *Xilinx Runtime Profiling* section, click on the `Edit...` button, then select the **OpenCL trace** option and click **OK**